NREL/WETOStack/docs/activity/updates.md

 import os
 from pathlib import Path
-from datetime import datetime, timedelta from ghapi.all import GhApi import yaml from IPython.display import Markdown, display
+from datetime import datetime, timezone, timedelta from ghapi.all import GhApi import yaml from IPython.display import Markdown, display